sherlock-protocol/sherlock-v2-docs/.report/README.md

 ### Internal pre-conditions

 A numbered list of conditions to allow the attack path or vulnerability path to happen:
-1. [{Role} needs to {action} to set] {variable} to be [at least / at most / exactly] {value}
+1. [{Role} needs to {action} to set] {variable} to be [at least / at most / exactly / other than] {value}
 2. [{Role} needs to {action} to set] {variable} to go from {value} to {value} [within {time}]

 Example
 - Admin needs to call `setFee()` to set `fee` to be exactly `1 ETH`
-- The number ETH in the `stake.sol` contract to be at least `500 ETH`
+- Number ETH in the `stake.sol` contract to be at least `500 ETH`

 ### External pre-conditions

 > Similar to internal but it describes changes in the external protocols

-- The ETH oracle needs to go from 4000 to 5000 within 2 minutes
+- ETH oracle needs to go from 4000 to 5000 within 2 minutes
-- The gas price needs to be exactly 100 wei
+- Gas price needs to be exactly 100 wei

 ### Attack Path: